WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CD.md

 WantedBy=multi-user.target
 ```

 The only lines we care about here are `ConditionPathExists=/etc/webhook.conf` and `ExecStart=/usr/bin/webhook -nopanic -hooks /etc/webhook.conf` The first one is what is giving the unmet condition message, because by default webhook expects you to have your hooks in `/etc/webhook.conf`, which we don't.
 So change that part of the line to the path to your `hooks.json` file.
-It's the same thing with the second line change the default path to our custom one.
+It's the same thing with the next line, change the default path to our custom one.

-Restart webhooks by running `sudo systemctl daemon-reload` and then `sudo systemctl restart webhooks.service` to make sure our changes took effect.
+Restart webhooks by running `sudo systemctl daemon-reload` for the service file changes and then `sudo systemctl restart webhooks.service` for your new definition file to make sure our changes took effect.

+Now, when you push a new tag to your GitHub repository it will automatically cause your docker images to be pushed to dockerhub, re-make your container using the new image, and update the active web-server all by itself.